Your finances and COVID-19

 If your income drops due to coronavirus restrictions, you may be entitled to income supports.
 You can also see our document on your employment rights during COVID-19 restrictions.

 - If you are sick and cannot work: Find out what your employer’s position is on sick pay.
 The Government has introduced a number of temporary measures to help you if you have to take time off work to self-isolate or if you are ill.
 You can get more information on Illness Benefit during the coronavirus pandemic.

-- If you have no work or reduced hours: You may be eligible for support from the Department of Employment Affairs and Social Protection (DEASP) or your employer may be able to continue to pay you under the COVID-19 Wage Subsidy Scheme.
-You can get more information on the special COVID-19 Pandemic payment and on social welfare supports and COVID-19.
+- If you have no work or reduced hours: You may be eligible for support from the Department of Employment Affairs and Social Protection (DEASP) or your employer may be able to continue to pay you under the COVID-19 Temporary Wage Subsidy Scheme.
+You can get more information on the COVID-19 Pandemic Unemployment Payment and on social welfare supports and COVID-19.